ashwiniyer176/Image-Steganalysis/README.md

 * Images were downloaded from pixabay.com.

 **Citation** - Chaladze, G. Kalatozishvili L. 2017.
 Linnaeus 5 Dataset for Machine Learning.

+### Alaska2 Dataset

+The dataset used is named [**Alaska 2 Dataset**](https://www.kaggle.com/c/alaska2-image-steganalysis).

+This dataset contains a large number of unaltered images, called the "Cover" image, as well as corresponding examples in which information has been hidden using one of three steganography algorithms (JMiPOD, JUNIWARD, UERD).

+* Each embedding algorithm is used with the same probability.
+* The payload (message length) is adjusted such that the "difficulty" is approximately the same regardless the content of the image.
+Images with smooth content are used to hide shorter messages while highly textured images will be used to hide more secret bits.
+The payload is adjusted in the same manner for testing and training sets.
+* The average message length is 0.4 bit per non-zero AC DCT coefficient.
+* The images are all compressed with one of the three following JPEG quality factors: 95, 90 or 75.

 ## Architecture Used
  The network architecture used was a basic CNN model, with Max Pooling and ReLU Activation functions.
 Input images are resized to an optimal size and then fed into the **Convolutional layer**.
 These images are converted to their pixel values, which can be imagined as a three-dimensional matrix for the purpose of visualization.
 The **Convolutional layer** has a kernel.
 This kernel is generally a small matrix of specified kernel size mxnx3 (3 for RGB images).